-1/ The world is more materially abundant than ever, we’ve eliminated several diseases, lifted millions out of poverty.
+1/ The world is more materially abundant than ever, we’ve eliminated several diseases and lifted millions out of poverty.

-Yet, people aren’t reporting higher levels of meaning or happiness than before.
+Yet, people aren’t reporting higher levels of meaning or happiness.

 3/ What’s happening is nothing new.
 Humanity has always sold to itself the idea of progress.
 Any idea of progress, because it comes from our linear thinking, is always unidimensional but life is incomprehensibly multidimensional.

-5/ Science saw through this and gave a hope of a better life within this life, before dying.
-After killing the God, scientific progress gave rise to various isms: liberalism, feminism, capitalism, communism, fascism, patriotism, environmentalism, consumerism and humanitarianism.
+5/ Science saw through this and gave hope of a better life within this life, before dying.
+After killing God, scientific progress gave rise to various isms: liberalism, feminism, capitalism, communism, fascism, patriotism, environmentalism, consumerism, and humanitarianism.

-6/ These visions for a better world are nothing but a religion in disguise.
+6/ These visions for a better world are nothing but religions in disguise.

 7/ Actually, all ideas to improve the world are usually earnest.
-They start as pure intentions of fixing a specific flaw with the world.
+They start with pure intentions of fixing a specific flaw with the world.

 8/ Capitalism started with freedom of choice.
 Environmentalism is all about care for nature.
 Feminism is about equality of both sexes.